Best Things To Do In Prague In August

 One of the most popular sports and tourist activities in August is the bike ride from the center to Karlstejn Castle, the former summer seat of Charles IV, the person responsible for several of Prague's Gothic beauties.
 This ride is encouraged by the fact that the castle can only be visited on weekends in August and because biking is faster than taking the streetcar.

 There are plenty of bikes for rent in the city center, so you have nothing to worry about.
-Also, cycling is the only way you can stop right in front of the famous Santa Cruz Chapel, one of the most beautiful buildings in the city, which you can see on your bike tour.
+Also, cycling is the only way you can stop right in front of the famous St. Cross Chapel, one of the most beautiful buildings in the city and you can see it on your bike tour.

 2. The annual Letní Letná festival